iam-py-test/my_filters_001/README.md

 - anti-cookie+sign up_extention.txt (had one purpose - to work with my custom scriptlets - but the website it was intended to work for changed cookie values to quickly for it to work)

 The filters in the _Alternative list formats_ folder are versions of some of the lists above for different software.
 These are auto-generated, and thus updates to them must be made to the original list or [the Python script](https://github.com/iam-py-test/my_filters_001/blob/main/update.py) which generates them.<br>
-Everything elsewhere, like the _Personal_ folder, is either completaly forgotten by me, or is likely to break websites
+Everything not listed above, like the filters in the _Personal_ folder, is either completaly forgotten by me, or is likely to break websites due to its purpose or lack of regulation

 ## Other formats

-#### Antimalware
+#### The malicious website blocklist
 - HOSTs format - https://github.com/iam-py-test/my_filters_001/blob/main/Alternative%20list%20formats/antimalware_hosts.txt
 - Domains only - https://github.com/iam-py-test/my_filters_001/blob/main/Alternative%20list%20formats/antimalware_domains.txt
 - AdBlock Plus format (_highly_ not recommended due to lack of needed features - including the ability to prevent the loading of a domain) - https://github.com/iam-py-test/my_filters_001/blob/main/Alternative%20list%20formats/antimalware_abp.txt